Thomas Tull: Legendary Entertainment

-Tull founded Legendary Entertainment in 2005, becoming the CEO and chairman.
+Tull founded Legendary Entertainment in 2005, along with Jon Jashni, Larry Clark, William Fay and Scott Mednick, becoming the CEO and chairman.
 The company entered into a partnership with Warner Bros. that same year to jointly finance and produce films.
 In 2009, Tull became the majority shareholder of Legendary, in a buyout of the original investors.
 The Warner deal was followed by a similar deal with Universal Studios in 2013.
 He also helped produce the film Blackhat.
 Legendary was one of the first film production companies to use technology and data analytics to improve the way movies are marketed.
 Shortly after starting Legendary, Tull built a new analytics division within the company, which uses data to improve marketing decisions, in addition to other key decisions.

 Tull comments at the 42 film workshop in the State Dining Room of the White House, April 2013.

 In January 2016, Legendary was acquired by the Wanda Cultural Industry Group for $3.5 billion, with Tull retaining a 20% stake.
 One year later, in January 2017, Tull left the company.

 Tull describes himself as a "fanboy" of comics, and several of the films produced by Legendary were personal favorites of Tull, including Watchmen, 300, and The Dark Knight.
 Watchmen had been in "development hell" for years when Tull arranged to pick up the rights.
 300 had been turned down by other studios.
 Tull also describes himself as a "gamer", and co-founded the short-lived Brash Entertainment to work on film-to-video game conversions.
 Other major films include Inception, The Hangover and its sequels, Man of Steel, and others.